 Assuming there are faces in your environment also meant that our ancestors were safer from predators.
 An example of this was given by Christopher French of the British Psychological Society.
 He said:

 "A classic example is the Stone Age guy standing there, scratching his beard, wondering whether that rustling in the bushes really is a sabre-toothed tiger.
 You're much more likely to survive if you assume it's a sabre-toothed tiger and get the hell out of there - otherwise you may end up as lunch."

 With facial recognition software, computers are now able to see faces too and often make mistakes.
 This can be seen to be similar to pareidolia.

 The pareidolia test reveals how different people’s perceptions compare.
-It found that women and religious people and those who feel depressed are more likely to experience seeing faces in things.
+It was found that women and religious people, those who believe in the supernatural and those who feel depressed are more likely to experience seeing faces in things.

 What is the difference between Apophenia and Pareidolia?

 Apophenia is a more general term for pareidolia.
 Apophenia is seeing patterns in objects and associating them with preconceived ideas that one already holds.
 It’s a way of the brain trying to comprehend and make sense of things.
 For example, a man may see the time in many objects and then take this to signify the time at which his son committed suicide.